 Nobelle Kennels / vom Nobelle Haus

 The Breeder's who have earned a good reputation are themselves a breed apart.
 They have respect for the breed.
 They understand temperament, personality,traits and have the ability to read underlying meaning of an individual pup's behavior.
 They have developed their own intuitive senses.
-Acutely aware of the emotional state of the dog or pup a experienced breeder sees things others can not.
+Acutely aware of the emotional state of the dog or pup a experienced breeder sees things others cannot.
 This is an important distinguishing factor.
 It comes from experience. observations knowing what to look for.
 Recognizing the nuanced behaviors that form personality happens through a

 deep communication between animal and breeder.
 It takes trust, built over time.
 The quality breeder does not cut corners anywhere.
 They create the right environment for raising pups.
-They invest in the very best veterinary care, putting health of their dog above anything else.
+They invest in the very best veterinary care, putting health of their dog above anything and everything else.

 Do the research-it's well worth it.
 Ask for references, health certifications.
-Contact the breed organizations in your area., When speaking with breeder's ask questions for a dedicated breeder should be happy to answer any and all questions you may have.
+Contact the breed organizations in your area., When speaking with breeder's ask questions, for a dedicated breeder should be happy to answer any and all questions you may have.
 The more questions you ask the more you will learn about him or her.
 Are they selling you or are they sharing information?
 What promises are they making?
 Will they answer any and every question you might have and are happy to do so.
 The more questions you ask the more insight the breeder will have about you.
 A breeder should be interviewing you at the same time you are interviewing them.
 They should be as particular as to where they place their puppies as you should be on selecting a breeding.
 You should never be made to think you are asking too many questions.
 Do you feel a rapport?
 Can the breeder identify the reason(s) for the pairing of the sire and dam as well as be objective into their own breeding programs and not those of other breeders.

 Keep this in mind.
 Just because a pedigree may have some highly recognized kennel names, it does not mean that the person who bred that litter with the breeding pair has knowledge, understanding and expertise.
 Names on a pedigree are never enough.
 Find out what organizations for the breed they belong to.